ahmedkaludi/accelerated-mobile-pages/README.md

 * Fixed: PHP 8 debug errors #4981
 * Fixed: AMP menu automatically scrolls down to bottom in Design three #4967
 * Fixed: Deprecated Filters Detected Warning in All in one SEO plugin #4980

-= 1.0.76.10 (9th April 2021) =
-* Improvements: Added the Compatibility with the Schema Pro FAQ #4956
-* Improvements: Added the feature to track each author contribution to the website pageview #4952
-* Improvements: Added an option to show published date and time below the title #4976
-* Improvements: Added an option to automatic redirect AMP to non-amp when access through desktop #4975
-* Improvements: Added the Compatibility for Add Widget After Content plugin #4949
-* Improvements: Added Forminator for AMP Extension #4965
-* Fixed: Search Close Button is hidden for the Google Cached AMP Pages #4977
-* Fixed: Image is not showing when the post is shared on social network #4971

-= 1.0.76.9 (2nd April 2021) =
-* Fixed: Facebook videos embedding not working #4973
-* Fixed: The incorrect excerpt for the custom front page if user is using the Divi #4972
-* Fixed: When Yoast SEO Multilingual is activated canonical getting addition http #4970
-* Fixed: Close button not visible in the menu for the Google Cached AMP Pages #4969
-* Fixed: Sassy social share icons are not displaying on AMP #4945
-* Fixed: The AMP For WP option panel not saving due to redux plugin #4963
-* Fixed: Docking functionality is not working for the amp-video type in mobile view #4961
-* Fixed: Cannot change the title for in-content related post #4959
-* Fixed: Upgrade for Free' button in structured data settings is not working #4960
-* Fixed: Beginner and advance mode popup not closing #4974

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/accelerated-mobile-pages/trunk/changelog.txt)